Norway

 The Norwegian Holiday Act

 Under the current Norwegian model, holiday pay is accrued continuously based on the received salary and paid out the following year in connection with holiday.
-This has the implication that employees entering the job market for the first time will not have accrued any holiday pay, and therefore not been entitled to any paid holiday in the first working year.
+This has the implication that employees entering the job market for the first time will not have accrued any holiday pay, and therefore not be entitled to any paid holiday in the first working year.

 Employer risk N/A